 What you need to know

 Easy to get into?
-The average UCAS tariff score is around 430 but requirements vary depending on course.
-Some- such as Natural Sciences- are more competitive than others and ask for AAA at A-level.
+Anything from A*AA to ABB at A-level or equivalent, but requirements vary depending on course.
+Some- such as natural sciences- are more competitive than others and ask for A*AA at A-level.

 Added value: The sheer size of the place means there are entertainment, sports and academic opportunities aplenty.
-By 2015/16 the university will have spent £157m on new buildings and refurbishment.
+By 2015/16 the university will have spent £180m on new buildings and refurbishment.
 State-of-the-art fitness, sport and well-being facility The Edge includes a 25m eight lane pool and the largest fitness suite of any UK university.
+A new 525 bed student accommodation has recently opened, and the state-of-the-the-art Laidlaw Library will open its doors in spring 2015.
 Leeds has won a number of environmental awards including a Green Gown Award in 2012 for promoting positive behaviour.

 Any accommodation?
 The university has an impressive range of accommodation from modern purpose-built apartments to converted mansion houses.
-Rooms go for between £134 to £182 per week for catered or £83 to £153 for self-catering.
+Rooms range from between £138 to £187 for catered or £81 to £158 per week for self-catering.

 Cheap to live there?
-Very affordable with private rents at around £70 per week.
+Very affordable with private rents at around £65 per week, excluding bills.